ffd8/P5LIVE/README.md

 localStorage is unique and isolated per http[s]:domain:port,
 so export/import to migrate between online / offline / browsers.

+The file structure changed in 1.3.0, so make sure all copies of P5LIVE are up to date.
+You can import any old sketches, but newly saved ones won't open in  versions < 1.3.0.

 ## INSTALL
 Online: [p5live.org](https://p5live.org)